-Being required to wear a mask in public is bad enough — but an irritating side effect makes the practice even worse for those who wear eyeglasses or sunglasses.
+Wearing a mask in public is annoying enough — but an irritating side effect makes the practice even worse for those who wear eyeglasses or sunglasses.

 As anyone who dons spectacles quickly realizes, wearing a mask can cause your lenses to fog.
 Every time you breathe, the warm air you exhale travels into the mask, then up and over your lenses.
 Because the lenses are cooler, fog forms.